gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

     - a combination of both
 - An exception is thrown if any of the `ProjectConnection`s fail to properly resolve the model.
 - An exception is thrown if any of the resolved `EclipseProject`s have the same name.
+- An exception is thrown if a dependency cycle is detected e.g. project A depends on B and B depends on A.

+##### Open issues

+- Which Gradle distribution should be used for building the composite e.g. if project A and B provide a wrapper with different versions?

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds